Open

 • The companies must be part of the same value chain;

-• The company is based in the Netherlands and has significant activities in the Netherlands; and
+• At least 1 of the companies has significant activities in the Netherlands; and

-• The partners must suspect social risks or abuses in their production chain, such as low wages, poor working conditions, or child labour.
+• The partners suspect social risks or abuses in their production chains, such as low wages, poor working conditions, or child labour.

-You can involve more local or international companies, NGOs or organisations in the formal partnership next to the required parties.
+You can involve more local or international companies, NGOs or organisations in the formal partnership besides the required parties.
 All partners must be necessary to achieve the project's goals, and the partnership must remain manageable.
-You can involve additional partners in the project as (external) third parties.
+You can involve extra partners in the project as (external) third parties.

-The subsidy programme aims to support as many different companies as possible and looks for innovative project proposals.
+The subsidy programme aims to support as many companies as possible and seeks innovative project proposals.
 A company, NGO or other organisation may be involved in multiple applications or ongoing projects.
-But in the assessment, we will evaluate if the company, NGO or organisation has enough resources and capacity to carry out multiple projects at the same time.
+But in the assessment, we will evaluate whether the company, NGO or organisation has enough resources and capacity to carry out multiple projects at the same time.

-Your project must follow international guidelines for Corporate Social Responsibility (CSR).
-We take CSR into account when assessing your application.
+Your project must follow international guidelines on Responsible Business Conduct (RBC).
+We take RBC into account when assessing your application.
 We ask you to:

 • Follow the OECD guidelines; and

-• Share how you follow the OECD guidelines via your company's CSR policy.
+• Share how you follow the OECD guidelines via your company's RBC policy.

 Social sustainability

-SSF helps to improve social sustainability in your supply chain.
+SPVO helps improve social sustainability in your supply chain.
 Social sustainability means:

 • Contributing to inclusive, sustainable and gender-equal production chains;